sam2020-4/Delani-Studio/README.md

 # README
 ## WEEK 3 IP DELANI-STUDIO
-A Web Application that it's goal is to help me to help me practice and understand better the concepts that we have covered throughout this week on JQuery Fuctions.
+A Web Application that it's goal is to help me practice and understand better the concepts that I have covered throughout this week on JQuery Fuctions.

 ## Technologies Used
 * HTML